An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Our basic approach to clusterability

 Even if $M$ is 20 times as big as $m$, still the convergence to 1 is so rapid that already for $k=2$ the clustering success is achieved with $95\%$ success probability in a single repetition.
 An illustration is visible in Figure \ref{fig:pmM_fun}

 So far we have concentrated on showing that if the data is well-clusterable, then within practically a single clustering run the seeding will have the property that each cluster obtains a single seed.
 But what about the rest of the run of $k$-means?
 As in all these cases $g \ge 2r$, then, as shown in \cite{MAK:2017:kleinbergaxioms}, the cluster centres will never switch to balls encompassing other clusters, so that eventually the true cluster structure is detected and minimum of $Q$ is reached.
 This would complete the proof of claim (i).
 The demonstration of claim (ii) is straight forward.
+Note that if a clustering discovered by $k$-means fulfils the conditions of well-clusterability, then the data set is clusterable for sure, by definition.
+If the data were not well-clusterable then $k$-means++ for sure not find a clustering with the property of being well-clusterable, because it does not exist.
 If the data were well-clusterable then $k$-means++ would have failed to identify it with probability of at most $1-Pr_{succ}$.

+So denote with $W$ the event that the data is well-clusterable.
+Further denote with $D$ the event that the $k$-means++ algorithm states that the data is well-clusterable.
+We are now interested in approximating $P(\lnot W | \lnot D)$, or more precisely stating that this probability is high.

-As the well-clusterable data are in practice extremely rare, the failure of the algorithm to identify a well-clusterable structure induces with probability of at least $Pr_{succ}$ that no such structure exists in the data.
+The last inequality is true because the well-clusterable data are in practice extremely rare, and for sure less frequent than not well-clusterable ones.

+Please note that what we have discussed here is a kind of worst case analysis.
+Already from this discussion it is obvious that the probability of seeding of $k$ distinct clusters depends on the characteristics of the data.
+We refer always to the smallest gaps between clusters, but it may turn out that some clusters are stronger separated.
+This will automatically increase their probability of being hit so that the overall probability of hitting unhit clusters will increase significantly.